nombiezinja/k2so/DESIGN.md

   - context will be minimal for this challenge; future could include IP restrictions, rate limiting, etc.
 - Stateless evaluation: server only checks client cert attributes against hardcoded policies
 - Principals can only `delete` jobs they created
-- Principals must fullfill both action and resource check to perform request
+- Principals must fulfill both action and resource check to perform request

 #### Principal Attributes (from client cert SAN fields)
 - User ID only: `email:nimbus@example.com` or `URI:urn:principal:nimbus`